-AP FACT CHECK: Trump’s claims in his State of Union address
+AP FACT CHECK: Trump’s exaggerated ‘great American comeback’

 Manufacturing has slumped in the past year, after having advanced in the prior two years.
 The president’s tariffs regime and slower growth worldwide hurt the sector in ways that suggest that Trump’s policies robbed it of some of its previous strength.

 Factory output fell 1.3% over the past 12 months, according to the Federal Reserve.
 Manufacturing job gains went from more than 260,000 at the end of 2018 to a paltry 46,000 for the 12 months ended in December, according to the Labor Department.
-Manufacturers lost jobs last year in Michigan, Ohio, Pennsylvania and Wisconsin — the older industrial states where Trump had promised a renaissance.
+Manufacturers lost jobs last year in Michigan, Ohio, Pennsylvania and Wisconsin — the older industrial states where Trump had promised revival.

-TRUMP: “In eight years under the last administration, over 300,000 working-age people dropped out of the workforce.
-In just three years of my Administration, 3.5 million working-age people have joined the workforce.”

-The tax cuts did temporarily boost growth in 2018 as deficit spending increased.
-But the administration claimed its tax plan would increase business investment in way that could fuel lasting growth.
-For the past three quarters, business investment has instead declined.

 HEALTH CARE